What is SAARC?

 - To improve the quality of life of people in South Asia.

-- Providing every individual with the opportunity to live with dignity and fulfil their potential by accelerating economic growth and cultural development in the region and maintaining social progress.
+- Providing every individual with the opportunity to live with dignity and fulfil their potential by accelerating regional economic growth and cultural development and maintaining social progress.

 - To strengthen and promote South Asia's collective self-reliance.